Wage & Investment Division At-a-Glance

 The headquarters of W&I provides only those services that cannot be provided practically at lower levels of the organization.
 This philosophy reflects the IRS organizational direction of moving accountability closer to the front line.

-In addition to the key W&I offices listed below, key operations in W&I headquarters include:
+In addition to the key W&I functional operations listed below, key operations in W&I headquarters include:

 Equity, Diversity and Inclusion

 - Works to ensure equal opportunity to all employees, applicants, and members of the public who seek to participate in IRS programs, activities and services

 - Helps W&I achieve its long-term goals and day-to-day business objectives through results-driven, organizationally integrated internal and external communications